-U.S. D EPARTMENT OF HOUSING AND URBAN DEVELOPMENT WASHINGTON, DC 20410-7000 OFFICE OF THE ASSISTANT SECRETAR COMMUNITY PLANNING AND DEVELOP Y FOR MENT JAN 6 2016 MEMORANDUM FOR: All Community Planning and Development Field Office Division Directors FROM: Harriet Tregoning, Principal Deputy Assistant Secretary for Community Planning and Development, D SUBJECT: Waiver of 24 CFR 92.212(b) regarding FY 2016 Action Plan HOME Investment Partnership Program (HOME) Program
+MEMORANDUM FOR: All Community Planning and Development Field Office Division Directors Lutter Harriet Tregoning, Principal Deputy Assistant Secretary for FROM: Harriet Tregoning, Principal Deputy Assistant Secretary of Community Planning and Development, D SUBJECT: Waiver of 24 CFR 92.212(b) regarding FY 2017 Action Plans HOME Investment Partnership Program (HOME) Program

-HUD is issuing revised procedures to govern the submission and review of action plans for FY 2016 funding prior to the enactment of an FY 2016 appropriations bill.
-Any participating jurisdiction with a program year start date prior to, or up to 60 days after, HUD's announcement of the FY 2016 formula program funding allocations is advised not to submit its consolidated plan or action plan until the FY 2016 formula allocations have been announced.
-However, an action plan must be submitted to HUD no later than August 16, 2016.
+HUD is issuing revised procedures to govern the submission and review of action plans for FY 2017 funding prior to the enactment of a FY 2017 appropriation bill.
+Any participating jurisdiction with a program year start date prior to, or up to 60 days after, HUD's announcement of the FY 2017 funding allocations is advised not to submit its consolidated plan or action plan until the FY 2017 allocations have been announced.
+However, an action plan must be submitted to HUD no later than August 16, 2017.

-The likelihood of delays in the receipt of annual appropriations by HUD and implementation of this policy for FY 2016 may have negative consequences for HOME participating jurisdictions that intend to incur eligible costs prior to the award of FY 2016 funding.
+The likelihood of delays in the receipt of annual appropriations by HUD and implementation of this policy for FY 2017 may have negative consequences for HOME participating jurisdictions that intend to incur eligible costs prior to the award of FY 2017 funding.
 Some activities might otherwise be interrupted while implementing these revised procedures.
-In addition, participating jurisdictions might not otherwise be able to use HOME funds for the planning and administrative costs of their programs.
+In addition, participating jurisdictions might not otherwise be able to use HOME funds for planning and administrative costs of administering their programs.
 In order to address communities' needs and to ensure that programs can continue without disturbance, I find that good cause exists pursuant to 24 CFR 5.110 to waive the provisions of 24 CFR 92.212(b) for the HOME Program.
-24 CFR 92.212(b) is waived to the extent necessary to treat the effective date of the grant agreement as the program year start date or the date that the consolidated plan/action plan (with actual allocation amounts) is received by HUD, whichever is earlier.
+24 CFR 92.212 (b) is waived to the extent necessary to treat the effective date of the grant agreement as the program year start date or the date that the consolidated plan/action plan (with actual allocation amounts) is received by HUD, whichever comes first.

-This waiver will apply to any HOME participating jurisdiction whose program year start date for FY 2016 funding occurs during the period starting October 1, 2015, and ending on the earlier of 60 days after HUD announcement of FY 2016 allocation amounts for formula program funding or August 16, 2016.
-This waiver is applicable to any HOME participating jurisdiction whose action plan submission is delayed past the normal submission date because of delayed enactment of FY 2016 appropriations for the Department.
+This waiver will apply to any HOME participating jurisdiction whose program year start date for FY 2017 funding occurs during the period starting October 1, 2016, and ending August 16, 2017 or 60 days after HUD's announcement of FY 2017 allocation amounts for program funding (whichever comes first).
+The waiver is available for use by any applicable HOME participating jurisdiction whose action plan submission is delayed past the normal submission date because of delayed enactment of FY 2017 appropriations for the Department.
 Any affected participating jurisdiction taking advantage of this waiver shall document in writing the conditions giving rise to the need to utilize this waiver, and shall maintain such documentation for HUD's review.
-This waiver authority is only in effect until August 16, 2016.
+This waiver authority is only in effect until August 16, 2017.